 a) that developing countries are at different stages of development;

-b) the need, therefore, to exchange opinions on telecommunication development at a regional level;
+b) that there is the need, therefore, to exchange opinions on telecommunication development at a regional level;

-c) the difficulty for some countries in some regions to participate in ITU-D study group activities;
+c) the difficulty for some countries in some regions to participate in ITU-D, ITU-T and ITU-R study group activities;

+d) that a common and coordinated approach to the study of matters relating to the development and standardization of telecommunications/ICT could serve to foster the promotion of standardization activities in developing countries;

-d) that, pursuant to the aforementioned Resolutions 44 and 54 (Rev. Johannesburg, 2008), regional rapporteur groups might permit wider participation by some countries, at lower cost, to address certain questions;
+e) that, pursuant to the aforementioned Resolutions 44 and 54 (Rev. Hammamet, 2016), regional rapporteur groups might permit wider participation by some countries, at lower cost, to address certain questions;

-e) that many of these countries make effective use of regional organizations;
+f) that many of these countries make effective use of regional organizations;

-f) that regional and subregional meetings are a valuable opportunity for exchanging information and generating managerial and technical experience and knowledge;
+g) that regional and subregional meetings are a valuable opportunity for exchanging information and generating managerial and technical experience and knowledge;

-g) that it is necessary to collaborate with the ITU Telecommunication Standardization Sector (ITU-T) in this respect in implementing Resolutions 44 and 54 (Rev. Johannesburg, 2008),
+h) that it is necessary to collaborate with the ITU Telecommunication Standardization Sector (ITU-T) in this respect in implementing Resolutions 44 and 54 (Rev. Hammamet, 2016),

 recalling